Posterior Conformal Prediction: Discussion

 \section{Discussion}

-This paper introduced posterior conformal prediction (PCP), a distribution-free method to construct prediction intervals with conditional coverage guarantees.
-We showed that PCP can improve conditional coverage by modelling the conditional residual distributions, equalize coverage across subgroups by classifying sensitivity attributes, and adapt the level of prediction sets by calibrating the predictive probabilities.
+This paper introduced posterior conformal prediction (PCP), a general method to construct prediction intervals with conditional coverage guarantees.
+We showed that PCP improves conditional coverage by modeling residual distributions/nonconformity scores as mixtures, strengthens subgroup coverage by reweighting individuals within subgroups, and generates smaller prediction sets by adapting the target coverage level based on classifiers’ predictive probabilities.
 In the following, we discuss a few limitations and extensions of PCP.

-\textbf{PAC guarantee.} For large $n$, we may also want a marginal guarantee such as \eqref{equ:marginal} and \eqref{equ:pcp_guarantee} to hold conditional on $Z_{[n]}$ with high probability such that
+\textbf{PAC guarantee.} For large $n$, we may also want a stronger version of marginal validity, namely that guarantees such as \eqref{equ:marginal} and \eqref{equ:pcp_guarantee} hold conditional on the realized validation data $Z_{[n]}$ with high probability.
+This would rule out the possibility that validity holds only on average over validation samples while failing badly for many particular realizations.
+Formally, we ask that

 A prediction set $\hat C_n$ satisfying \eqref{eqi:pac} is called \quotes{Probably Approximately Correct} (PAC) \citep{wilks1941,vovk2012conditional}.
 When marginal validity fails to hold, i.e., $\mathbb E[\alpha(Z_{[n]})]> \alpha$, it is less likely that $\alpha(Z_{[n]})\leq \alpha$ can hold with high probability as in \eqref{eqi:pac}.
 On the contrary, when marginal validity holds, it is relatively straightforward to prove the PAC guarantee in \eqref{eqi:pac}.
 For PCP intervals with data-dependent weights, the proof requires a mild stability assumption on our mixture learning algorithm.
-We refer to \Cref{sect:pac_appendix} for more details on our PAC guarantee.
+We refer to \Cref{sect:pac_appendix} for details.

-\textbf{Distributional shifts.} Recently, there has been growing interest in extending conformal prediction to applications with distributional shifts, such as election forecasting \citep{cherian2020washington,barber2022conformal} and time series modelling \citep{xu2021conformal,gibbs2022conformal,zaffran2022adaptive}.
+\textbf{Distributional shifts.} There has been growing interest in extending conformal prediction to applications with distributional shifts, such as election forecasting \citep{cherian2020washington,barber2022conformal} and time series modelling \citep{xu2021conformal,gibbs2022conformal,zaffran2022adaptive}.
 PCP can be extended to these applications, by fitting a mixture model to residuals, or fitting a classifier to predict the variable that causes the distributional shift.
 The advantage of PCP is that it guarantees marginal validity when there is no distributional shift.
 When using our method in online or dynamic settings, we can let the number of cluster distributions grow as more data distributions emerge over time or space.